-So, as I wanted to sit outside to take photos.
-The Alfresco team were on it and placed me on the front of the ship.
+So, as I wanted to sit outside to take photos, The Alfresco team was on it and placed me on the front of the ship.
 Perfect!

 That way I could just listen to the tunes in the background and it didn’t make my ears bleed.